-Without prejudice to the right of proportional representation recognised by the Companies Act, the process of selecting candidates for the Board of Directors is based on a prior assessment, carried out by the Nomination Committee, of the needs of the Repsol Group and the skills, knowledge and experience required in the Board of Directors, given the nature and complexity of the business carried out by the Group, also taking into account the commitment made by the Board of Directors to promote an appropriate and diverse composition.
+Without prejudice to the right of proportional representation recognized in the Spanish Companies Act, the process of selecting candidates for Director begins with a preliminary evaluation conducted by the Appointments Committee.
+This evaluation assesses the needs of the Repsol Group and the skills, knowledge, and experience required on the Board, taking into account the nature and complexity of the businesses conducted by the Group, and also considering the commitment made by the Board of Directors to promote an appropriate and diverse composition.